 Municipal Election Information

 The Town of Rosthern follows The Saskatchewan Local Government Election Act.
-The last municipal general election took place on October 26, 2016.
-The current Mayor and Councillors will complete their four year term in October 2020.
+The last municipal general election took place on November 9, 2020.
+The current Mayor and Councillors will complete their four year term in October 2024.
 Terms of office for members of council, including the mayor, begin at the first meeting of council following a general municipal election.
-The next scheduled general election is November 9th, 2020.

 If a Councillor resigns from their position, a by-election must be held to fill the vacancy, unless the vacancy happens in the year of a general election.